İztuzu Beach: Protection

 These measures have proven to be successful, despite the enormous increase of tourism.
-The monitoring programme carried out from 1988 onwards, shows a stable population and even a slight increase of nests on the beach.
+The monitoring programme carried out from 1988 onwards, shows a stable population and even a slight increase of nests on the beach.In 2008, DEKAMER [tr] (Deniz Kaplumbağaları Araştırma, Kurtarma ve Rehabilitasyon Merkezi, Sea Turtle Research, Rescue and Rehabilitation Center) was established with the mission to conduct detailed scientific studies on sea turtle nesting beaches, provide care and treatment for injured sea turtles, and develop educational projects for the public and interested stakeholders.
+DEKAMER began its activities on Dalyan Beach in 2009.
+Every year, the organization also runs a volunteer program where participants engage in fieldwork on the beach and sometimes partake in tourist activities to inform people all around the world.

-Ever since May 2009 there has been a turtle centre at the beach, run by the Biology Department of Pamukkale University.
-During the breeding season students and volunteers are involved in monitoring.
-They locate and count nests and protect them with cages to prevent predation.
-Injured turtles found on the beach or in the estuary are brought in for treatment and rehabilitation.

 In February 2011 the Kaptan June Sea Turtle Conservation Foundation was established, a foundation whose mission is to protect sea turtles and their habitat.
 The former beach hut of conservationist June Haimoff has been brought back to İztuzu and has been transformed into a small museum.
 In May 2011 she was rewarded an MBE by Elizabeth II for her services to environmental conservation and the protection of endangered turtles in Turkey.